ballkungZ/iotclass67/assignment01/02-docker-compose-iot.md

         - kafka-data:/var/lib/kafka
         restart: unless-stopped
         environment:
-        # Required.
-Instructs Kafka how to get in touch with ZooKeeper.
         KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
         KAFKA_NUM_PARTITIONS: 1
         KAFKA_COMPRESSION_TYPE: gzip
-        # Required when running in a single-node cluster, as we are.
-We would be able to take the default if we had
-        # three or more nodes in the cluster.
         KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR: 1
         KAFKA_TRANSACTION_STATE_LOG_REPLICATION_FACTOR: 1
         KAFKA_TRANSACTION_STATE_LOG_MIN_ISR: 1
-        # Required.
-Kafka will publish this address to ZooKeeper so clients know
-        # how to get in touch with Kafka.
-"PLAINTEXT" indicates that no authentication
-        # mechanism will be used.
         KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:9092
         KAFKA_AUTO_CREATE_TOPICS_ENABLE: 'true'
         links: